 3. Locks on the door

 This is also because there is a strange law in France that if someone breaks into an empty home and stays there for more than 48 hours, he cannot be kicked out (does not apply to principal residences).
-The law is a bit vague and there have been quite a few outrageous cases (including one where a 96-year-old woman found her home being squatted (link in french)) .
-For these reasons, most French people install high-security locks on their doors.
+The law is a bit vague and there have been quite a few outrageous cases (including one where a 96-year-old woman found her home being squatted (link in french)).
+Most French people install high-security locks on their doors.

 4. Volets (Shutters)

 There is no point putting a lock on your door if the windows are open.
-As such, most French homes will have strong wooden shutters that can be locked from the inside.
+Most French homes will have strong wooden shutters that can be locked from the inside.
 If there are no shutters, metal blinds that cannot be raised from the outside are usually installed in French apartments as well as houses.